-Everyone who trades binary options should have a money management plan in place from day one.
+Everyone who trades digital option should have a money management plan in place from day one.
 Those who know how to manage their funds in the best possible manner will always be able to recover quickly from losses, while simultaneously building consistent profits.
 There is not any one set plan that will work for everyone.
 However, it is widely accepted that each plan should include set rules for investment amounts and withdrawal procedures.

 New traders will first want to consider their initial deposit.
 Each broker will have a minimum requirement that must be met before live trading can begin.
 Smaller deposits often result in slower profit growth, but if the minimum is all you can spare at the time, this is fine.
 The advantages associated with a larger upfront deposit include leaving room for error while learning how to trade well, and the ability to receive the largest possible deposit bonus.

 Deposit bonuses are not for everyone, as there are conditions which must be met before these funds become available for withdrawal.
-In most cases, a binary options broker will as that a trade volume of 25 to 40 times the bonus amount be completed before bonus funds can be withdrawn.
+In most cases, a digital option broker will as that a trade volume of 25 to 40 times the bonus amount be completed before bonus funds can be withdrawn.
 At times, the volume condition could be linked to both the deposit and bonus amount.
 Withdrawal of the initial deposit may or may not be possible while completing this condition, dependent upon the terms in place by the broker.

 Once a deposit has been made, the next step will be to trade.
 This step brings with it the necessity to make decisions in relation to investment amounts on each trade.
 The goal is of course to never deposit too much or too little.
 One of the most popular strategies is to compound.
 This works by setting a specific percentage of total account funds to commit to each trade.
 Many traders use 5%, but this could be higher or lower depending on how much risk one is comfortable with.
 Using this method, investment amounts will increase or decrease along with total account funds.